jacksonsc007/RankDETR/projects/rank_detr/README.md

 6. ⭐⭐
 what if we retain the grad of object centers predicted by decoder and use them as the reference points in the deformable attention process in encoder?

+## version v3.0.3
+we only use one-to-one queries.